portworx/px-docs/maintenance.md

 Here are some of the commands that are needed for maintenance operations

-## Some general maintenance comamnds
+## Some general maintenance commands

 ### Enter Maintenance Mode
 Run **"pxctl service repair -e"**.